keelancook/missionscenter/docs/advocacy-team-overview.md

 ### Educate:

-*   Spend time with them and their families prior to their departure.
+*   Spend time with them and their families before their departure.
 Get to know the missionaries and their kids on a personal level.
 *   Ask specific questions about their lives in the host country: What kind of work are they doing?
 What does a typical day look like?
 What are their living arrangements?
 What is transportation like?
 What is it like to shop for food, or cook there?
 What is the climate and how does it affect them?
 How are they treated by the locals?
 How are their children treated by the locals?
 Do they work on a team?
 If so, how are the relationships within the team?
 *   Ask specific questions about the culture/environment of the host country: What is the host culture's attitude toward time: slow or fast-paced?
 Do locals tend to be more task-oriented or people-oriented?
 Are the locals generally open to interacting with foreigners?
 What is their attitude toward Americans?
 How welcoming are the national and local governments to foreigners like themselves?
 What is the level of risk in operating in the host country?
 If a high level of risk is involved, what kinds of precautions do they take to do their work?
 What is/are the prevailing beliefs in the area?
 What is the level of oppression, including outright demonic activity in the area?
 How does this affect them and their family?
 How healthy is the local body?
 What kind of interaction do they have with the local body?
 *   Ask specific questions about their projects (if possible, in light of security precautions): What are their objectives?
 How are they pursuing those objectives?
 What obstacles have they run into?
 What are some encouraging aspects of the work going on there?
 What are some discouraging aspects of the work?